 Tracking Access-a-Ride Problems

 CIDNY is working with Brooklyn Center for Independence of the Disabled (BCID), Mobilization for Justice (previously MFY Legal Services), and New York Lawyers in the Public Interest (NYLPI) on a special project tracking Access-a-Ride (AAR) problems and providing training on riders’ rights.
 CIDNY’s community organizer, Shain Anderson, has been tracking problems with AAR.
 At the beginning, CIDNY’s strategy was to reach out to CIDNY’s participants who have used or are users of AAR in the past to conduct a survey and have a focus group.
 Through this effort, we have gathered stories that have been used at MTA Board meetings.
-Now, he is beginning to do outreach in the community to gather more stories by conducting training on AAR users’ rights so they can advocate for themselves, understand how to apply, and to help them continue to share their stories.
+Now, we are beginning to do outreach in the community to gather more stories by conducting training on AAR users’ rights so they can advocate for themselves, understand how to apply, and to help them continue to share their stories.
 To get involved, contact Shain Anderson, Community Organizer for Access-A-Ride, at email@example.com or (646)368-8031.